ammyyy2002/Topic-Modeling-of-Electional-Programs-from-Manifesto-Project-in-R/README.md

-This is an university project in the field of Digital Humanities.
+This is a university project in the field of digital humanities.
-I analysed the manifestos of the german parties SPD, FDP and Grüne via Topic Modelling to show differences in their thematic focus and election campaign strategies.
+I analysed the manifestos of the German parties SPD, FDP and Greens using Topic Modelling to show differences in their thematic focus and campaign strategies.